-- The Client shall be responsible to take every precaution to avoid actions or conditions that would permit or encourage individuals or groups to invalidate the results.
+- The Client shall be responsible to take every precaution to avoid actions or conditions that would permit or encourage individuals or groups to invalidate the assessments.

-- The Client shall be responsible for informing all their customers, prior to their administration of the system/s, of the purposes, uses and consequences of Extended DISC® and/or FinxS products, explain how the assessment information will be analysed and computed, how the results will be kept on file, who will have access to the result, how the results will be distributed, and candidates’ rights before, during and after the assessment.
+- The Client shall be responsible for informing all their customers, prior to their administration of the system/s, of the purposes, uses and consequences of Extended DISC® and/or FinxS products, explain how the assessment information will be analysed and computed, how the assessments will be kept on file, who will have access to the assessment, how the assessments will be distributed, and candidates’ rights before, during and after the assessment.

 - The Client shall be responsible for making their customers aware of and obtaining their agreement to comply with this Code of Ethics.